Inventrom/boltiot-arduino-helper/README.md

 boltiot.begin(Serial);
 ```

 To use a software serial interface with the Bolt unit, use the following code snippet in the setup function of your Arduino code.
-In the following example, you will need to connect
-pin of the Bolt to pin 3 of the Arduino, and RX pin of the Bolt to pin 4 of the Arduino.
+In the following example, you will need to connect TX pin of the Bolt to pin 3 of the Arduino, and RX pin of the Bolt to pin 4 of the Arduino.
 You can choose which pins to connect to the TX and RX pins of the Bolt, and accordingly replace the pin number in the code below.
 ```cpp
 boltiot.begin(3,4);
 ```